 [27] As McLaughlin J pointed out in his sentencing remarks, this court has decided in McCandless and in Attorney General's Reference No 6 of 2004 that the "the provisions of the 2003 Act [could not] be imported and applied in Northern Ireland in the absence of legislation to like effect in this jurisdiction".
 That is not to say, however, that these provisions are entirely irrelevant to the consideration that must be given to the circumstances in which it is appropriate to choose a whole life tariff.
 Two observations may therefore be made.
 In the first place, none of the examples given in paragraph 4 (2) of Schedule 21 mirrors the circumstances of this case.
-On the other hand, the appropriate starting point is to be a whole life order where the court considers that the seriousness of Mrs Harron's murder, especially when viewed against the appellant's appalling record of having committed such grievous offences against Ms H, must rank as exceptional.
+On the other hand, the appropriate starting point is to be a whole life order where the court considers that the seriousness of the offence is exceptionally high and one might suggest that the seriousness of Mrs Harron's murder, especially when viewed against the appellant's appalling record of having committed such grievous offences against Ms H, must rank as exceptional.